Is the difference between deep hedging and delta hedging a statistical arbitrage?: Numerical study

 \subsection{Comparative analysis of deep hedging and delta hedging strategies}

 In this section, we study the relationship between delta hedging and deep hedging.
 More specifically, we investigate whether the difference between both strategies represents a speculative overlay reminiscent of a statistical arbitrage.
-The comparison is conducted by hedging at-the-money (ATM) European call options, with $S_0=K=100$.
-The option maturity is $T= 63$ days.
+The comparison is conducted by hedging the at-the-money (ATM) European call option, with $S_0=K=100$, and maturity $T= 63$ days.
 The leverage constraint is $B = 100$.

 \autoref{table:arbitrage} presents the hedging performance of the deep hedging agents trained with the CVaR$_\alpha$ risk measure.
 We consider the following confidence levels $\alpha$: 1\%, 5\%, 10\%, 20\%, 50\%, 85\%, 90\%, and 95\%.
 High values of $\alpha$ only put weight on the most adverse outcomes and entail focusing purely on risk reduction.
 Conversely, low values for $\alpha$ both penalize losses and reward gains, which leads to seeking risk-reward trade-offs.
 As such, the CVaR$_\alpha$ with a low confidence level does not align with the objective of limiting the variability of the hedging error.
 Since the CVaR$_\alpha$ is an increasing function of $\alpha$, there are more statistical arbitrage strategies becoming available as $\alpha$ decreases.